EtainClub/blurt/doc/witnesses.md

 [privex.io](https://privex.io) currently offers a highly optomized Hive witness setup that they call Node In A Box(TM).

-We have had some discussions about a Blurt-Flavored "Node In A Box(TM)", so in the long-term as the chain grows, their services may limit your costs.
+We have had some discussions about a Blurt-Flavored "Node In A Box(TM)", so in the long-term as the chain grows, their services may limit your costs and risks.

 Additionally, a non-docker bash script AND a docker-based script will be developed and included in this repository.